jackmleitch/jackmleitch/README.md

 </h1>

 <p align='center'>
-  A Data Scientist from Edinburgh, U.K.
+  A Machine Learning Engineer from U.K. but currently living in Boston, USA.
 </p>